jackmoore/colorbox/README.md

 * Fixed compatibility with jQuery 1.4.3
 * The 'open' property now accepts a function as a value, like all of the other properties.
 * Preloading now loads the correct href for images when using a dynamic (function) value for the href property.
-* Fixed bug in Safari 3 for Win where ColorBox centered on the document, rather than the visitor's viewport.
+* Fixed bug in Safari 3 for Win where Colorbox centered on the document, rather than the visitor's viewport.
-* May have fixed an issue in Opera 10.6+ where ColorBox would rarely/randomly freeze up while switching between photos in a group.
+* May have fixed an issue in Opera 10.6+ where Colorbox would rarely/randomly freeze up while switching between photos in a group.
 * Some functionality better encapsulated & minor performance improvements.

 ### Version 1.3.9 - July 7 2010